"Walking the Talk:

 Breema's exercises use nurturing touch, tension-relieving stretches, and rhythmic movements to foster physical, mental, and emotional balance.
 Issues including compassion fatigue, vicarious trauma, stress, and burnout are mitigated, while empathy, acceptance, non-judgment, and an atmosphere of aliveness are nurtured.

-In this 2-hour evening workshop, emphasis will be placed on the experience of the practitioner by focusing on individual and partner movements as well as self-care exercises.
+In this 3-hour workshop, emphasis will be placed on the experience of the practitioner by focusing on individual and partner movements as well as self-care exercises.
 We will explore the principles underlying this practice: No Judgment, Body Comfortable, Mutual Support, and No Force, to discover how they can foster a relaxed and openhearted relationship with life.
 No prior experience necessary.
-Come prepared to relax and enjoy!